Skip to main content

 async customQuery(): Promise<User[]> {

-const data = await (this.context as any).user.findMany({
+const data = await this.context.user.findMany({

 where: { status: "active" },